pinpoint-positioning/Pinpoint-iOS-SDK/README.md

 ## Installation

-To integrate the `Pinpoint iOS SDK` add the repo as a swift package dependency to you project using the Swift Package Manager
+To integrate the `Pinpoint iOS SDK` add the repo as a swift package dependency to you project using the Swift Package Manager.
+[Apple Docs - Adding package dependencies to your app](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app)

 ### Versioning
 This package highly depends in the Pinpoint Hardware you are using.